Split (soundtrack): Background

 In October 2016, West Dylan Thordson was announced as the film's composer, in his maiden collaboration with Shyamalan.
-Thordson went ahead with an Nine Inch Nails-like style, using a cello sound and turned, twisted and bended it to provide a cutting edge sound.
+Thordson went ahead with a Nine Inch Nails-like style, using a cello sound and turned, twisted and bended it to provide a cutting edge sound.
 Early in the process, he and Shyamalan discussed on how Split being tied to Unbreakable and what would be the musical approach for the score.
 He sketched several ideas that were clearly and intentionally influenced James Newton Howard's score for Unbreakable.
 A piece titled "Meeting the Others" become his reply for the predecessor.
 However, Shyamalan instructed him to set aside the ideas that influencing Howard's work and insisted him to write something unique for the film.
 Hence, he ended up focusing the score on not referencing Unbreakable too heavily.
 Thordson then influenced some of his scores for the film into its sequel Glass (2019).